 Our transitional duty work program provides an opportunity for an employee who is injured on the job to return to work as they progress through their recovery process towards being able to return to full work duty.
 The District will make every reasonable effort to provide suitable transitional duties.
 This may include modified portions of an injured employee’s regular job or, if available, providing temporary alternative work depending on the employee’s physical abilities.
 All transitional duty will be for a limited time depending on the treating physician’s estimate of progress toward returning an employee back to full duty.
-This process will be monitored by the Risk Manager.
+This process will be monitored by the Risk Management Department.

 Only work that is considered productive and meaningful to the business shall be utilized in a transitional duty work program.
 Injured employees who are participating in transitional duty are expected to provide physician feedback to the Risk Management Department indicating their degree of progress toward a full duty release without any restrictions.
 Any permanent restrictions will be dealt with accordingly.